guybedford/chomp/docs/cli.md

 This command is compatible with the [`--config`](#config) flag to choosing the Chompfile to operate on.

+Due to limitations with the Rust TOML implementation, comments are currently stripped by this operation.

 ## Help

 CLI help is available via `chomp -h`.